Wills Power of Attorney Legal Advice How it Works Pricing

 • Do you want to engage a professional solely for probate?

-While most people assume using a professional can be cost-prohibitive, the rise of online-based legal platforms like Safewill has made it more accessible than ever.
-Our lawyers can provide clear instructions for what you need to do as executor, and take the burden of the probate application out of your hands.
+Our lawyers can provide clear instructions for what you need to do as executor, and take the burden of the grant of probate application out of your hands.
 Safewill does not take a cut of the estate in the same way most lawyers and public trustees do, but only charges a one-off fee for the service.
-Read more about our probate services here.

 Can you have more than one executor?

 Yes.
 Most people choose to appoint more than one executor in case one is unable to act or if they die or become incapacitated before they can carry out their duties.
 You can choose to appoint a personal and a professional executor to act jointly on significant matters, while allowing them to divide responsibilities on less important issues.
-A professional executor could be given the responsibility for handling administrative and legal matters while the personal executor could manage any pets, children or personal property of the deceased during probate.

 Can an executor change a Will?